PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 product2 20$ qty=1<br>
 product3 10$ qty=1<br>

 Then the amount of reduction is 10$.

 ### Percent from specific product
+If a cart rule has percentage reduction on a specific product X, and the current cart contains X, then the percentage discount is applied.

-The reduction amount is calculated based on the unit price tax included of the selected product in cart.
-The principle is the same as in the cheapest product.
+The discount amount is calculated based on the unit price tax included of the selected product in cart.
+The equation is quite the same as in cheapest product.

 reduction amount = (unit price of specific product tax inc) * percent / 100